MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 2. Save your `build.gradle` file and make sure to trigger a Gradle sync in Android Studio.

-### 2. Start Mobile Center Distribute
+### 2. Start App Center Distribute

-In order to use Mobile Center, you need to opt in to the module(s) that you want to use, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
+In order to use App Center, you need to opt in to the module(s) that you want to use, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.

-Add `Distribute.class` to your `MobileCenter.start()` method to start Mobile Center Distribute service.
+Add `Distribute.class` to your `MobileCenter.start()` method to start App Center Distribute service.

 ```java
 MobileCenter.start(getApplication(), "{Your App Secret}", Distribute.class);